xiel/use-location-state/README.md

 }
 ```

-## Router Integrations
+## Router Integration

-We plan to easy to use integrations with most popular routers (WIP).
+We plan to provide easy-to-use integrations with most popular routers (WIP).
-At the moment we provide integrations for:
+At the moment we only provide integrations for:

 ## react-router

 ```bash
 yarn add react-router-use-query-state
 ```

+Your favorite router is missing?
+Feel free to [suggest a router](https://github.com/xiel/location-state/issues) to get an integration soon.